-5.1 The Demographic Characteristics of Respondents in this study
+5.1 Demographic Characteristics of Respondents in this study

-Results showed that a wide range of age categories were represented in the study.
-This corresponds to the Federal Ministry of Health (2015) who reported the national prevalence rate in 2015 among people aged 15-49.
-Majority of the respondents were those of age categories, 18 to 40 years who have reached ages of accountability and now holds responsibilities for themselves and for other dependents under them.
-More of the participants were also of Females gender (66.7%); most of whom even though were married and self-employed, many were either unmarried or separated.
+Results showed that a wide range of age categories were represented in the study with age mean score of 35.38, SD ±9.06 and age range of 16-59.
+This corresponds with the reports of the Federal Ministry of Health (2015), that HIV national prevalence rate was 4.1% as at 2010 and 2015 with a rate of 0.9% among people aged 15-49.
+Majority of the respondents were of ages of accountability and holds responsibilities for themselves and for others under them.
+More of the participants were also of Female gender (66.7%), self-employed, either unmarried or separated.
 These are felt to be increasing their vulnerability socio-economically and emotionally.
-Other reasons for over representation of the female gender is felt to be due to their better health seeking behavior, they tend to have better contact with the Health Care System especially, during pregnancy where they visit the health facility for Antenatal care (ANC) and Post-natal care.
+Other reasons for over representation of the female gender is felt to be due to their better health seeking behavior, they tend to have better contact with the Health Care System especially, visits to Ante-natal clinics (ANC) and Post-natal Clinics.
 The Female gender takes up caring responsibilities; they take the sick to the health facility and resultantly use the opportunity to check-up their health status.
 In short, women are always concerned about themselves; especially their physical outlook and so seek care frequently than men do.